TheOdinProject/curriculum/foundations/javascript_basics/installing_nodejs.md

 nvm use --lts
 ~~~

 We have told `nvm` to use the most recent LTS version of Node installed on our computer.
 You **must** use the LTS version of Node to avoid incompatibilites with packages we will be installing in future lessons.
-The LTS version of Node is simply a version that is guaranteed support for thirty months after it's initial release.
+The LTS version of Node is simply a version that is guaranteed support for thirty months after its initial release.
 It is more stable and compatible with a variety of packages than a non-LTS version of Node.
-LTS versions can be identified by having an even number for the version.
-Non-LTS versions are odd-numbered.

 Now when you run `node -v` you should see `v16.xx.x` or something similar.